tier4/caret_doc/docs/visualization/latency/index.md

 ![callback_latency_histogram](../../imgs/callback_latency_histogram.png)

-The horizontal axis means latency, labeled as `Latency [ms]`.
-The vertical axis is the probability of execution at that latency, labeled `probability`.
+The horizontal axis represents the latency, labeled as `latency [ms]`.
+The vertical axis represents the number of samples executed at each latency, labeled as `The number of samples`.

 ## Communication